 It probably goes without saying, but this does NOT mean skimping on warm layers and rain gear.
 For more on what to wear backpacking, from socks and undies all the way up to rain jackets, see thispost about clothing for lightweight backpacking.

 If you’ve already ditched deodorant and clean shirts, soap isn’t going to save you!
-Even biodegradable camping soap can harm delicate ecosystems if enough people use it, so leave it behind and feel good about your Leave No Trace efforts as well as your lightweight backpacking prowess.
+Even biodegradable camping soap can harm delicate ecosystems if enough people use it, so leave it behind and feel good about your Leave No Trace efforts as well as your minimalist backpacking technique.

 Instead: For your body, simply wash yourself with water.
 You’re going to get dirty again in five minutes anyway.
 Baby wipes are another option when water is scarce, but a good rinse works better.